IshaJaiswal2002/Registrationform001/README.md

 # Registrationform001
-This repository contains a basic registration form project, built using technologies such as HTML, CSS and Javascript.
+This repository contains a basic registration form project, built using technologies such as HTML, CSS .